variety4me/niri_docs/docs/Configuration-Layout.md

 | ------------------------- | --------------------- |
 | ![](./img/focus-ring.png) | ![](./img/border.png) |

-> [!TIP]
+!!!
+TIP
-> By default, focus ring and border are rendered as a solid background rectangle behind windows.
+    By default, focus ring and border are rendered as a solid background rectangle behind windows.
-> That is, they will show up through semitransparent windows.
+    That is, they will show up through semitransparent windows.
-> This is because windows using client-side decorations can have an arbitrary shape.
+    This is because windows using client-side decorations can have an arbitrary shape.

->
-> If you don't like that, you should uncomment the [`prefer-no-csd` setting](./Configuration-Miscellaneous.md#prefer-no-csd) at the top level of the config.
+    If you don't like that, you should uncomment the [`prefer-no-csd` setting](./Configuration-Miscellaneous.md#prefer-no-csd) at the top level of the config.
-> Niri will draw focus rings and borders *around* windows that agree to omit their client-side decorations.
+    Niri will draw focus rings and borders *around* windows that agree to omit their client-side decorations.

->
-> Alternatively, you can override this behavior with the [`draw-border-with-background` window rule](./Configuration-Window-Rules.md#draw-border-with-background).
+    Alternatively, you can override this behavior with the [`draw-border-with-background` window rule](./Configuration-Window-Rules.md#draw-border-with-background).

 Focus ring and border have the following options.